-Obviously you can flip the rules the other way around, i.e. count when the plastic item is thrown away, not when it's accepted.
-It doesn't actually really matter.
+Obviously you can flip the rules the other way around, i.e. count when the plastic item is thrown away, not when it’s accepted.
 But I think our way is more useful, because it makes you count at the point when a different decision could be made.

 How we scored the plastic consumption

-Every piece of plastic is counted as '1', no matter how large or small, to simplify the challenge.
+Every piece of plastic is counted as ‘1’, no matter how large or small, to simplify the challenge.
 Each score is worth a $1 fine, so the worse you do at the challenge, the more you have to fork out.
-The total at the end of the month would go to Blue Temple Conservation for continued plastic waste reduction advocacy.
+The total would go to Blue Temple Conservation at the end of the month, to fund continued plastic waste reduction advocacy.

 See our Plastic Free April 2016 day-by-day shares on the Facebook event here.

 I was already reasonably aware about plastic waste reduction by the time I took the challenge.
 In addition, I was living in my own house at the time, so I had more control over my spending and consuming habits than when I lived with my parents.

 I had also long ago lost the Asian compulsion of taking a free thing just because it’s free.
 (It’s actually not ‘free’.
 It costs you storage space in your home, and it costs time to dispose of it when you realise you didn’t really want it.)

 I felt ready.
 I was keen to know where I’m missing out and how hard it would be to improve further.

 How did I do for Plastic Free April?